 - Preference is given to students who will be traveling abroad for the first time.

-The Winter 2019 application process is now open and is available on M-Compass.
+The application will open in mid-October and will be available on M-Compass.

 The online application requirements include:

 - Short statement of purpose, no more than 250-500 words, which should include the following:

 - Briefly describe the global experience for which you are seeking funding, including why you chose this opportunity and the goals of your proposed experience